 If you move abroad to a country with a singular dominant culture, you can conform (at least outwardly), or you can buck the system.
 In some cases the local people will try to be understanding and forgive you for your "eccentricities," but sometimes not.
 The reactions can range from mild disdain to nightmarish legal problems.

 When abroad, American's are often seen as boastful and rude.
 The reality is that sometimes it's true but sometimes it's just a cultural misunderstanding.
 It's always best to avoid the cultural pitfalls.
 For this reason, I encourage anyone traveling abroad to do your homework.
 Knowledge of the culture where you are can help you make friends, get things done and keep you out of trouble.
-In the long run, educating yourself about your new home will do all this with the potential added benefit of saving you a lot of money.
+In the long run, educating yourself about your new home (whether permanent or temporary) will do all this with the potential added benefit of saving you a lot of money.

 For further study, under the Books tab you will find selections by region and country.